lilyrborgne/missing_cone/README.md

 - matplotlib.pyplot
 - matplotlib.widgets.Slider

-The enveloppe features a quarter of a 2D slice of the recoverable frequencies space.
+The enveloppe features half of a 2D slice of the recoverable frequencies space.
 However since the total dome of aggregated caps of Ewald spheres provided by the LEDs has the symetries of a sphere, that illustration embeds all the necessary information to model the missing cone.

 ## It is based on the following equations: